Caroline Waters - Heartfelt & Engaging

 As a Musical Artist, Caroline Waters creates and performs intensely heartfelt pieces from her life adventure, while accompanying herself on piano, guitar, percussion and sometimes violin.

-Caroline Waters can be booked as a solo artist/ keynote presenter and also with additional world class musicians and actors, such as Irina Chirkova or Aristides Rivas on cello, Katisse Buckingham on sax/ flute/ beat-box, Abraham Laboriel or Jennifer Leitham on bass, Chris Wabich or Mark Schulman on drums, J'Nae Fincannon, Aina O'Kane and Gary Imhoff on vocals, to mention a few.
+Caroline is currently available to perform as a solo artist or with a selection of world class musicians, such as Irina Chirkova on cello, Katisse Buckingham on sax/ flute/ beat-box, Abraham Laboriel on bass and Chris Wabich or Mark Schulman on drums.
+Inquire about Waters' availability via the booking page.

-Caroline starred in her first movie at age three and often performed as a duo with her legendary entertainer dad, Per Asplin.
-She toured with the National Theatre of Norway at age seven and eight, had a musical written for her to star in at nine, introduced Danny Kaye to Norway at ten, hosted her own TV-show at twelve, performed for the International Olympic Committee in Switzerland at fourteen, in a bid to bring the Winter Olympics to Lillehammer.
-By age sixteen she had become a celebrated Jazz entertainer and musical ambassador for her home country, Norway, with more than 2000 shows to her name.
-As a voice over artist, she is best know for her roles as Christopher Robin and Roo in Norwegian film versions of Winnie The Poo.
+SHORT BIO: Caroline starred in her first movie at age three and often performed as a duo with her legendary entertainer dad, Per Asplin.
+She toured with the National Theatre of Norway at age seven and eight, had a musical written for her to star in at nine, introduced Danny Kaye to Norway at ten, hosted a TV-show at twelve and performed for the International Olympic Committee in Switzerland at fourteen.
+By age sixteen Caroline had become a celebrated Jazz entertainer and musical ambassador for her home country, Norway, with more than 2000 shows to her name.